twinsant/ethos/docs/product/engine.md

 + It will be build with Ethereum or Blockchain Tech and Smart Contract.

 #### Save Command
++ Save command is a asset action.
-+ Save can be executed manually or automated.
++ Save command can be executed manually or automated.
-+ Save command will do these things:
++ Save command will do these actions:
-+ 1> get the status of hero now and generate a json file.
++ 1> get the status of playing hero now and generate a json file.
 + 2> get the assets of inventory and generate a json file.
++ 3> store the json file to IPFS (will save redundantly in Arweave later) and get a CID
++ 4> save the CID to vNFT's(playing hero) storage to keep tracking the hero or artifact's changing.